3.11

 Develop and implement comprehensive policing reforms to address systemic biases and racism.
 This will include: updating the Police Act, BC Provincial Policing Standards and mandatory training requirements; enhancing independent oversight; clarifying the roles and responsibilities of police officers in the context of complex social issues such as mental health, addiction and homelessness; and contributing to the modernization of the federal First Nations Policing Program.

-Ministry of Public Safety and Solicitor General; Ministry of Attorney General; Ministry of Mental Health and Addictions
+Ministry of Public Safety and Solicitor General; Ministry of Attorney General; Ministry of Health

 Year started